ENCCS/julia-for-hpda/content/index.rst

 quickly gaining ground in both academic and industrial domains which deal with large datasets.

-This lesson starts with the basics of Julia, its syntax, multiple-dispatch paradigm, package development and best practices.
-It then moves on to topics relevant to visualisation, high-performance data analytics, classical machine learning methods and deep learning.
+This lesson starts with a discussion of working with data in Julia, how to use the Dataframes.jl package and how to visualise data.
+It then moves on to linear algebra approaches, followed by classical machine learning approaches as well as deep learning methods.
+Finally, key aspects of regression, time series prediction and analyses is covered.

+If you are new to the Julia language, please make sure to go through this `introductory Julia lesson <https://enccs.github.io/julia-intro/>`__ before going through this HPC lesson independently or attending a workshop where
+it is taught.

 .. prereq::

    - Experience in one or more programming languages.
+   - Understanding of basic Julia syntax, best practices and development tools, corresponding to what is covered in the `ENCCS Julia-intro lesson <https://enccs.github.io/julia-intro/>`__
    - Familiarity with basic concepts in data science techniques.

 .. toctree::